rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 - **Error handling**: Basic `try/catch` blocks and `.catch()` handlers are used for `fetch` requests.
 Error logs are shown in the console.
 - **Form validation**: The recipe form uses HTML `required` attributes and simple logic to prevent empty submissions.
 - **User feedback**: SweetAlert2 provides a friendly confirmation popup for deletions.
 Error messages will be enhanced in future phases.NOT YET
-- **Planned testing tools**: In future phases, unit testing (Vitest) and end-to-end testing (Playwright or Cypress) are planned.
-Load testing with k6 is also being considered.
+- **Testing tools**: Unit testing (Vitest) and end-to-end testing (Playwright), and load testing with k6 were implemented.
+Although automated testing tools like Vitest and Playwright are planned for later phases, all key functionalities were manually tested during development, and debugging was performed accordingly.

-## 9. User interface and interaction
+## 9. User interface and interaction (UI/UX)

 - Focused on clear and user-friendly UI and UX.
 As described in the user personas, simplicity was prioritized for casual and busy users.
 - Layout is clean, with intuitive card-based recipe display.
 - Color contrast and accessibility are being considered (plan to use tools like Lighthouse for audits).
 - **Design theme**: The UI follows a warm and casual style, using soft background tones like `#f6f0e8` (a creamy beige) to reduce visual strain and create a cozy atmosphere.
-- **Typography**: Readable and friendly fonts were selected (e.g., Quicksand or Nunito), helping to create an approachable feel for users of all ages.
+- **Typography**: Readable and friendly fonts were selected (Quicksand and Poppins), helping to create an approachable feel for users of all ages.
 - **Layout**: Cards and sections are consistently spaced with large touch targets for clarity and mobile-friendliness.
 Recipe cards are displayed in a clean grid, with images and titles centered for balance.

+Some of the points ---
 ### Login UX

-Special care was taken in designing the login page to ensure a smooth and welcoming user experience:
+Special care was taken in designing the login page to ensure a smooth and welcoming user experience.
 - Users are greeted by a large, centered logo to establish the brand image.
 - Pressing **Enter** also triggers login, supporting keyboard-friendly navigation.
 - Error feedback is shown instantly if the name field is left empty, improving clarity.
 - A visually styled button with hover effects makes interaction feel responsive and enjoyable.